PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 against the preceding checkpoint emits byte-identical float32, float16, correspondence, and schema artifacts.

+Conv-family output passthrough chains are owned by `passes/conv_output_passthrough_layout.py`.
+The owner recognizes a private NHWC-to-NCHW Transpose produced by Conv2D, DepthwiseConv2D, or TransposeConv, one or more strictly linear unary/binary operations, and one inverse NCHW-to-NHWC Transpose whose output remains an intermediate tensor.
+The former 316-line lowerer helper is a thin dispatcher in its unchanged ordered position and receives Session `LayoutState`.

+Both permutation tensors must be immutable typed INT32/INT64 constants.
+The resolver proves producer uniqueness and order, the exact rank-four shape and dynamic-signature relation across each adapter, private intermediate tensors, one-consumer linearity, per-tensor quantization, existing output metadata, and consumer order after the inverse adapter.
+QUANTIZE, DEQUANTIZE, CAST, RELU, RELU6, RELU_0_TO_1, and HARD_SWISH retain their unary semantics.
+ADD, SUB, MUL, DIV, MAXIMUM, and MINIMUM retain their operand slots, so asymmetric SUB and DIV are not reordered.

+Non-scalar binary side inputs must be private immutable rank-four constants whose data, TensorIR shape/signature, dtype, original NCHW broadcast, converted NHWC broadcast, and output contract all agree.
+Exclusive constants are transposed in place.
+A constant with any consumer outside the accepted chain receives one deterministic NHWC clone shared by all planned slots; the legacy constant and unrelated consumers remain unchanged.
+This grouping also avoids the raw helper's repeated in-place transpose when one constant appears more than once in a chain.

+Every input/output rewrite, constant update, tensor/operator contract, metadata update, and adapter removal belongs to one immutable plan that is fully resolved again immediately before apply.
+The surviving inverse-adapter output takes the converted final chain shape/signature and dtype/quantization directly from the former chain output; it is not blindly permuted from possibly stale existing metadata.
+One differential `ModelIRGraphIndex`, a candidate list bounded by the current Transpose count, an optional explicit rewrite limit, success-only pruning, and differential LayoutState updates replace the repeated full-map rebuild and unbounded fixed-point loop.

+Pre-extraction sequential characterization observed four invocations per representative.
+Only the first was active: YuNet rewrote 10 chains, FastestDet 23, HumanSeg 27, OSNet 63, and SiNet zero.
+All 123 active chains were Conv2D/DepthwiseConv2D followed by RELU, while the full historical unary, binary, and TransposeConv capability remains covered synthetically.
+The separate channel-one TransposeConv/Squeeze terminal helper matched zero in all 20 invocations and remains a distinct semantic family.

+Fifty-six focused tests cover all three producer types, all seven unary types, all six binary types in both operand positions, exact numerical equivalence, dynamic signatures, grouped shared-constant cloning, candidate limits, idempotence, GraphIndex/LayoutState integrity, and twenty unsafe transactional no-op contracts.
+Sequential comparisons against the preceding checkpoint emit byte-identical float32, float16, correspondence, and schema artifacts for all four active representatives.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter